 Back 5: George Stephenson (42 caps)

 (Stephenson won an incredible 42 caps for Ireland between 1920 and 1930, a world record of international caps that lasted 27 years, and his 14 tries was an Irish record for 62 years!
-He played on the wing and in the centre, making him the perfect cover for the bench, We've no idea why he appears to have never played for "The British Isles" on their tours of the 1920s.)
+A doctor from Dromore in Co.
+Down, he played on the wing and in the centre during his illustrious career.
+We've no idea why he appears to have never played for "The British Isles" on their tours of the 1920s.)